 Regardless of the two software applications you can integrate, you can do more than CRUD (Create – Retrieve – Update – Delete) the data.
 You can transfer the random set of data from one or more sources to organized data for another app/solution for a seamless business process.

 You don’t have to look for integration functionality with individual apps.
-The connectors give you the freedom to connect with multiple applications.
+The connector integration gives you the freedom to connect with multiple applications.
 LeadsBridge, for example, lets you connect with 370 tools lead generation tools and advertising platforms.
 Here are a few examples from LeadsBridge.

 Similarly, you can connect two platforms for various purposes and actions because every connector offers you a range of methods and actions to use for the integration process in an easy drag and drop method.
 The list includes advertising platforms, analytical platforms, web services, database providers, cloud-based file-sharing platforms, documents, spreadsheets, eCommerce platforms, and payment gateways, among others.
 Anything you can think of to make your business process easy and you need integrations with other platforms, solutions providers, SaaS, or web apps, with connectors you can do that.